Kayto/C64-RAM-Cart/README.md

 ## Latest News

 Please note this PCB remains untested so please review and understand the risk in proceeding.
-I do hoipe to pick up in 2024 so watch this space.
+I do hope to pick up in 2024 so watch this space.

 ## Background